fortifiedid/ena-specifications/ena-oauth2-profile.md

 However, if the protected resource implements “OAuth 2.0 Protected Resource Metadata”, \[[RFC9728](#rfc9728)\], scope mapping in the authorization server SHOULD NOT be performed.
 In such cases, the `scopes_supported` parameter in the protected resource metadata would not align with the actual scopes used by clients, leading to inconsistency and potential interoperability issues.

+<a name="issuing-access-tokens-for-multiple-resources"></a>
+### 9.2.
+Issuing Access Tokens for Multiple Resources

+> TODO: Discuss using "wide" access tokens with multiple audiences vs. using audience values mapping to shared identifiers.

 <a name="references"></a>
 ## 10. References